-As the holiday season draws near, we are reminded that COVID-19 has financially destabilized so many families – and in particular, families of color.
-For those who have been more fortunate this year and wish to give back, there are efficient and effective ways to do so that can be a blessing to both the giver and receiver.
+COVID-19 has financially destabilized so many families – and in particular, families of color.
+For those who have been more fortunate and wish to give back, there are efficient and effective ways to do so that can be a blessing to both the giver and receiver.

 If you’re just starting out in your career, you may not have a lot of funds to dedicate to charity.
 And that’s okay!
 While you may find yourself giving back more with your time and talent, there are ways to maximize even small donations of your treasure for your cherished causes.

 Whether you’re in a financial position to give a little or a lot – there are a few potential ways to maximize your giving.
 Many of the examples I will provide come with tax implications.
 And that’s because giving to charity is incentivized by certain deductions in the U.S. tax code.